Background pattern

 • Dantrolene(in infusion for severe body temperature abnormalities).

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-Sevikar HCT with food and drinks
+Taking Sevikar HCT with food and drink

 Sevikar HCT can be taken with or without food.

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

 Pregnancy

-If you are pregnant, breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breast-feeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

-This medication contains less than 1 mmol of sodium (23 mg) per coated tablet; it is essentially “sodium-free”.
+This medicine contains less than 1 mmol of sodium (23 mg) per film-coated tablet; this is essentially “sodium-free”.

-3. How to Take Sevikar HCT
+3. How to take Sevikar HCT

-Follow exactly the administration instructions for this medication as indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+Follow the administration instructions of this medication exactly as indicated by your doctor or pharmacist.
+In case of doubt, consult your doctor or pharmacist again.

 • The recommended dose of Sevikar HCT is one tablet per day.